jonasIv/udacity-data-engineering/Data Modeling/Project 1/README.md

 # Data Modeling - Project 1
 This is the first project of the Udacity Data Engineering Nano Degree.
-Its purpose is to
+Its purpose is to...
-- Apply concepts of data modeling with Postgres
+- Apply concepts of data modeling with Postgres.
-- Define fact and dimension tables for a star schema
+- Define fact and dimension tables for a star schema.
-- Build an ETL pipeline using Python and SQL
+- Build an ETL pipeline using Python and SQL.

 ## Context
 From the project introduction: